Mahfoud Ali Beiba: Legacy

-A group of activists headed by the "Western Sahara Occupied Territories Human Rights Observatory" who had tried since late 2010 to make up a flotilla from the Canary Islands to sail to Western Sahara, in the shape of the Gaza flotilla, had named the expedition as "Independence Flotilla Mahfud Ali Beiba".
+A group of activists headed by the "Western Sahara Occupied Territories Human Rights Observatory" who had tried since late 2010 to make up a flotilla from the Canary Islands to sail to Western Sahara, similar to the Gaza Freedom Flotilla, had named the expedition as "Independence Flotilla Mahfud Ali Beiba".

 The 13th GPC of the Polisario Front, celebrated between 15 and 19 December 2011 in Tifariti, had been named "Martyr Mahfoud Ali Beiba" in his honour.

-On July 2, 2012 a promotion of the SPLA Special Forces named "Mahfud Ali Beiba" was graduated on a ceremony held at the Sahrawi refugee camps.
+On July 2, 2012, a promotion of the SPLA Special Forces named "Mahfud Ali Beiba" was graduated on a ceremony held at the Sahrawi refugee camps.